Group Input Operator

 Adding a Group Input Operator

-To demonstrate a Group Input operator, you'll take values from 3 Text Fields and combine them into a single object.
+To demonstrate a Group Input operator, you'll take values from three Text Field components and combine them into a single object.

 Configure the Text Field Components

-First, add 3 Text Field components.
-You'll use these fields to enter information related to dogs, including Name, Breed, and Color.
+You'll use these fields to enter information related to dogs, including name, breed, and color.

-1. In the Module Builder, drag and drop 3 Text Field components onto your canvas.
+1. In the Module Builder, drag and drop three Text Field components onto your canvas.

 Property ID